Casey Costelloe Puts On A Leggy Display In A Stunning White Lace Lingerie Set

 Casey Costelloe went scantily clad for her most recent Instagram pic on Tuesday morning.
-The gorgeous model flashed her curves while revealing in the caption of the post that the past five months have been a total blur.
+The gorgeous model flashed her curves while revealing in the caption of the post that the past five months have felt like a total blur.

 In the steamy snap, Casey looked like a total smokeshow as she rocked a white lace lingerie set.
 The skimpy bra flaunted her abundant cleavage while putting her toned arms on display in the process.

-The matching panties fit snugly around her tiny waist and curvy hips as they exposed her round booty and long, lean legs.
-Her flat tummy and rock-hard abs were also in the spotlight.
+The matching panties fit snugly around her tiny waist and curvy hips, exposing her round booty and long, lean legs.
+Her flat tummy and rock-hard abs were also on display.

-Casey stood in a golden field for the snap.
-She posed with both of her hands above her head and her legs crossed.
-She pushed her hip to the side and arched her back as she wore a seductive expression on her face.
-In the background of the shot, a sunlit sky and some green foliage could be seen.
+For the snap, Casey stood in a golden field, posing with both hands above her head and her legs crossed.
+She pushed her hip to the side and arched her back as she flashed a seductive expression at the camera.
+The background of the shot featured a sunlit sky and some green foliage.

-Casey had her long, blond hair parted in the center.
-She styled the golden locks in voluminous curls that tumbled over her shoulders.
+Casey wore her long, blond hair parted in the center, her golden locks styled in voluminous curls that tumbled over her shoulders.

 She also rocked a sultry makeup look.
-The application seemed to include mascara-covered lashes and thick black eyeliner, as well as smoky eye shadow and darkened brows.
+The application seemed to include mascara-covered lashes, thick black eyeliner, smokey eyeshadow and darkened brows.

-She looked to complement her sun kissed skin with bronze blush on her cheekbones and a shimmering highlighter on her forehead, nose, chin, and under eyes.
+She looked to complement her sun-kissed skin with bronze blush on her cheekbones and a shimmering highlighter on her forehead, nose, chin, and undereyes.
 She appeared to complete the glam look with nude lip gloss.

 Casey’s 804,000-plus followers fell in love with the snap.
 The pic garnered more than 6,700 likes with in the first six hours after it was shared to her feed.
 Fans also hit up the comments section to leave her over 240 messages during that time.